As Evergrande collapse looms, other Chinese developers warn of default

 In China, apportionment of blame has begun.
 After online allegations that he was among those at fault, Ren Zeping, the company’s former chief economist, declared that he had warned the company about its risks.

-Ren wrote on Chinese social media platform WeChat on Monday that not long after joining Evergrande, he had called for the company to reduce its level of debt and tighten its focus, but had received internal criticism from other executives.
+Ren wrote on Chinese social media platform WeChat on Monday that not long after joining Evergrande, he had called for the company to reduce its level of debt and tighten its focus, but he had received internal criticism from other executives.

 “I planned to make a difference, but I encountered a setback,” he wrote.
 “It was a big blow to me.”